matatata/matatata.github.io/MacOpentrack.md

     tar -xzf onnxruntime-osx.tgz

 	 # We also want to compile opentack's xplane-plugin which is very convenient and need to download the X-lane SDK.
-In this case for X-Plane 12:
+In this case for X-Plane 12. **For X-Plane 11 change the SDK version to 303, but note that you cannot only build for x86_64**

-	 curl -L https://developer.x-plane.com/wp-content/plugins/code-sample-generation/sample_templates/XPSDK401.zip > XPSDK401.zip
+	 curl -L https://developer.x-plane.com/wp-content/plugins/code-sample-generation/sample_templates/XPSDK401.zip > XPSDK.zip

-	 unzip XPSDK401.zip
+	 unzip XPSDK.zip

     git clone https://github.com/matatata/opentrack.git